swat-ds/fps.swarthmore.edu/_posts/2019-12-06-where-the-lines-of-our-hands-meet-from-courtney-bowles-and-mark-strandquist.md

 من خلال عمل...
 {: .ar}

-The hands printed on the handmade paper are the hands of project collaborators.
-The Arabic calligraphy was done by hand by project collaborator, Abdul Karim Awad.
+The hands printed on the handmade paper are photos Mark made of the hands of project collaborators.
+The Arabic calligraphy was hand done by project collaborator, Abdul Karim Awad.

+What is the story told in the lines of your hands?

-This work was commissioned as part of the _Friends, Peace, and Sanctuary_ project for Swarthmore College Rare Books Collection in 2018/2019 and exhibited at [Swarthmore College McCabe Library,](https://www.swarthmore.edu/libraries/mccabe-library)[4th Floor of the Philadelphia City Hall](https://creativephl.org/), and [Booklyn](http://booklyn.org/).
+This work was commissioned as part of the _Friends, Peace, and Sanctuary_ project for Swarthmore College Rare Books Collection in 2018/2019 and exhibited at [Swarthmore College McCabe Library,](https://www.swarthmore.edu/libraries/mccabe-library) [4th Floor of the Philadelphia City Hall](https://creativephl.org/), and [Booklyn](http://booklyn.org/).

+Photo credits: [Ricky Yanas](http://rickyyanas.com/) (Photos 1-3 at Philadelphia City Hall);[Husam Al-Obaidi](https://www.facebook.com/Say-Cheese-106758220748744/)